MikeyBeez/Julie-Julie/README.md

 # Julie-Julie README and LOG

+Jan 7, 2021:  I added some code to Juliebrain, including a function definition called netcat.
+This code is used for a socket connection.
+There is also a new chat action that communicates with Huggingface's transfer-learning-conv-ai.
+Of course the code for transfer-learning-conv-ai needed to be changed to accept the socket connection.
+I'm including the modified file in this repo.
+The file is called interact.py.
+I'm commenting all the changes.
 Dec 20, 2020.
 I realized that My installation instructions are incomplete.
 I haven't included cloning the repository, and although people should know how to de this, I feel I should give instructions for completeness' sake.
 I've added them below.